Your Winter Fitness Survival Guide

 Get your Fight-amins in

-With the holiday season, comes flu season.
+With the winter season, comes flu season.
 It’s actually not the cold weather that causes colds, but it can increase your risk of catching a cold, and make it harder to fight off.
 On average, adults get about 2-3 colds per year.
-When you’re looking to hit the gym in the dead of December, a cold is just the thing to keep you on the couch.
+When you’re looking to hit the gym in the dead of winter, a cold is just the thing to keep you on the couch.
 So here are a few tips to keep you healthy and on your way to the gym:

 Time to Switch it Up